DCC-EX/dcc-ex.github.io/docs/exrail/cookbooks/neopixels/index.rst

    HAL(NeoPixel,1000,20)

-This is a NeoPixel driver defaulting to I2C aqddress 0x60 for a GRB pixel string.
+This is a NeoPixel driver defaulting to |I2C| address 0x60 for a GRB pixel string.
 Pixels are given vpin numbers from 1000 to 1019.

 .. code-block:: cpp